 He goes into his cage until visitors are settled, then he's allowed to come out to say hello.

-He still occasionally uses it at night too, however, more often than not, he's on our bed!
+He still occasionally uses it at night too, however, more often than not, he's on my bed!

 If your Cocker Spaniel is fully house-trained I'd recommend you do the same but don't forget to leave the door open so that he can get to his water bowl should he need to.